f-bader/TokenTacticsV2/README.md

 * Added support for OneDrive and SharePoint
 * Added `IssuedAt`, `NotBefore`, `ExpirationDate` and `ValidForHours` in `Parse-JWTtoken` output in human readable format
 * Refactored the codebase to have less redudant code and make it easier to extend
+* Support for Linux as a device platform (2023-07-21)

 ## Azure JSON Web Token ("JWT") Manipulation Toolset